adamyork/blitgin-js/README.md

  - Safari **Doesnt work yet.**

 ## Todo...
-- its possible that a composites asset is not a single row
+- It's possible that a composites asset is not a single row
+- Particles and Composities need to support sampling of color
+- Particles and Composities need to support multiple row sprite sheets
-- this needs to be expanded upon.
-Check more than just number of enemies
+- Nis logic needs to be expanded upon.
+- Nis logic should check more than just number of enemies
-- determine if 2000 needs to be configurable
-- this does not support sampling of color
-- this assumes are particle sprite sheets are a single row
-- allow for dependency loader to be defined by implementer
+- Allow for dependency loader to be defined by implementer
+- Update shell script for build process
+- Allow for multiple players
-- unit test
+- Unit test

 contact : vertigo.index@gmail.com